 - Retailers that issue their own credit cards directly to consumers

 Additional Info: http://www.ftc.gov/privacy/privacyinitiatives/glbact.html

 The Economic Espionage Act (EEA).

 The Act make theft or misappropriation of trade secrets criminal offense.

 This Act applies to all U. S. Citizens, and general businesses handling sensitive data in hardcopy.

 Additional Info: http://www.dm.usda.gov/ocpm/SecurityGuideEmployees/Espionage.htm

-DISCLAIMER: This is only a brief summary of the aforementioned laws.
-Please consult a legal professional for more information on how the specifics of these laws may apply to your business.
+DISCLAIMER: This is brief summary of aforementioned laws.
+Please consult legal professional for more information the specifics of laws apply your business.